hu-po/o/README.md

 The `robots` module contains code for different robots.
 For example `robots/nex.py` is for the HiWonder AiNex Humanoid.
 [More info on robots](docs/robots.md).

 The `nodes` module contains code for different nodes.
-For example `nodes/look.py` contains the loop used vision with the VLM.
+For example `nodes/look.py` contains the loop used vision with a Vision Language Model.
 [More info on nodes](docs/nodes.md).

 If you are interested in contributing, please read the [contributing guide](docs/contributing.md).

 ## Citation

 ```
-@misc{zero-shot-humanoid-2023,
+@misc{zero-shot-robot-2023,
   title={Zero-Shot Autonomous Robots},
   author={Hugo Ponte},
   year={2023},